How Well Do You Understand Risk Management in Your SMS?

 Safety managers are concerned with reducing risk to the organization as they manage these safety assurance activities.
 This article discusses hazards and risks and the common methodology to evaluate risk in modern aviation SMS.
 We also discuss reducing your exposure to risk and how to bring exposure to the forefront of your risk management strategies.

 But first, please review the interaction between safety risk management (SRM) and safety assurance (SA) processes.
 New SMS implementations will spend most of their risk management efforts on the SA side.
 By years two and three of the SMS implementation, the company will be comfortable with SMS processes and begin to incrementally document SRM data elements, namely:

 Common Confusion of Hazard and Risk in Aviation Risk Management

 Many safety managers today still are confused regarding the difference between hazards and risks.
 They often flip the two definitions.
-Aviation-related hazards are as abundant as are their associated risks.
-In order for aviation safety professionals to exchange ideas and discuss risk management methodologies, they must speak a common language.
+Aviation-related hazards are as abundant as their associated risks.
+For aviation safety professionals to exchange ideas and discuss risk management methodologies, they must speak a common language.